BrandonStackDev/BoomShockaFps/README.md

 And I am not very good at Blender, so I use Meshy for initial model/asset creation.
 I use TrenchBroom for level creation.

 This project requires raylib to be installed.
- I have build.sh file and likely if you are also on a pi, it might work (cd BoomShockaFps; sh build.sh; ./game), possibly even for other linux distro's, but for Windows or Mac you will need to add your own script.
 See raylib.com (https://github.com/raysan5/raylib/wiki) for install and build instructions, and general guidance.
- In the future I do plan to provide a build system for Windows and possibly Mac, etc, so this is usable by others easily.
+Also, you might want to start by asking your favorite LLM how to get started, and adjusting things as needed.
+ I have build.sh file and likely if you are also on a pi, it might work (possibly for other linux as well)
+  - (cd BoomShockaFps; sh build.sh; ./game),

  I added web_build.sh, this is made for my setup but can possibly be easily changed.
   - textures are wrapped not repeated for the web, but I am mostly happy with them.
 Just wanted to note, it will look different for the web.
     - I adjusted texcoords to scale between 0-1, but that just wraps the whole thing, so then I added a hack to multiply the result by 5, and its better for most env objects.
-Not as good as native, but better than it was.
+Not as good as native.
   - you will need to build raylib for web and setup emcc (ask AI and good luck, were all counting on you)
-  - call like "bash web_build.sh"
+  - call like "bash web_build.sh", I cant remember why but this one has to be called with bash
   - change refs to ../raylib/src to whatever your path is for raylib/src folder
   - "source ../emsdk/emsdk_env.sh" will need to point correctly at you emsdk install
   - "export PATH=$HOME/binaryen/build/bin:$PATH" I dont think this is even correct for me right now, but if you have trouble, possibly adjust as needed